 - an increased risk of perinatal infant mortality

 Dietary iron has two forms: heme iron and non-heme iron.
-Heme is found only in meat, poultry and fish.
-It is better absorbed than the non-heme form.
+Meat, poultry and fish contain both heme and non-heme iron.
+Heme is better absorbed than the non-heme form.
 It is also less affected by dietary factors that hinder iron absorption.
 This makes it an important dietary source of iron.
 Heme iron can provide up to one third of the total dietary iron that the body absorbs (Bjorn-Rasmussen et al, 1974).

 Most of the iron we eat is in the non-heme form.
 About 60% of the iron found in meat, poultry and fish is in the non-heme form.
 Eggs and plant-based foods, such as legumes, vegetables, fruit, grains, nuts, and iron fortified grain products contain only the non-heme form.